-Hello everyone…and a very happy and blessed Wednesday to you all!
-What a beautiful day outside my office window!
+Hello everyone…what a beautiful day outside my office window!
 Praise God that He is truly with us at all times…and praise Him…that He has the power to do all things…to make the rain fall, while bringing light into darkness!
 As we begin our time together, I pray that we will once more be reminded; that our God is greater and more powerful, than anything we may experience in this life…Amen!!

 No matter what we face…and no matter where these moments attempt to take us; we must take our focus away from this so-called power that stems from a problem and focus on who God truly is…the most powerful being ever.

 As I was looking through some Bible verses this morning, I came across several verses that I would like to share with you today…and a few of them are found in Acts 16:25-26 and we read… “About midnight Paul and Silas were praying and singing hymns to God, and the other prisoners were listening to them.
 26) Suddenly there was such a violent earthquake that the foundations of the prison were shaken.
 At once all the prison doors flew open, and everyone’s chains came loose.”